leonicolas/the-kingdom-of-luna/README.md

 ## How to run the game

-The first step is to clone the repository or download the source code to your computer and install the NodeJS if you hadn't installed in you computer yet.
+The first step is to clone the repository or download the source code to your computer and install the NodeJS if you haven't already installed it on your computer.

-To install the game dependencies, you should open the computer terminal and run the command ```npm install``` from the game directory.
+To install the game dependencies you must open the computer terminal and run the command ```npm install``` from the game directory.

-To run the game you should use the command ```npm start```.
+To run the game you must use the command ```npm start```.